Skip navigation

 Many course providers accept international qualifications that are the equivalent to UK requirements.
 Check the course university's website or contact them to find out.
 You can also get a statement about how your qualifications compare to UK equivalents from UK ENIC (the UK’s National Information Centre), or contact the UCAS Qualifications Hotline on +044 371 468 0472 (or 0371 468 0472 if you’re calling from inside the UK) or qualsenquiries@ucas.ac.uk.

-You might see something referred to as UCAS Tarif points on some UK undergraduate entry requirements.
-As an international student you don’t need to worry about these, but if in doubt please contact the university you are applying to.
+You might see something referred to as UCAS Tariff points on some UK undergraduate entry requirements.
+As an international student you don’t need to worry about these, but if in doubt please contact the university you're applying to.

-Personal skills and interests – Some UK undergraduate course may also include course descriptions that often mention skills, interests, or experience it’s good to have, so look out for these details because applications can be quite competitive.
+Personal skills and interests – Some UK undergraduate courses may also include course descriptions that mention skills, interests, or experience, so look out for these details because applications can be quite competitive.

-An interview – A few undergraduate courses require you to interview with the university.
+An interview – Some undergraduate courses require you to interview with the university.
 For an undergraduate application, if you're invited to an interview, you’ll be notified in the UCAS hub or by the university.

 English Language requirements